-Because the determination of whether URL traffic matches a particular filter involves hashing, false positives occasionally occur.
+Because the determination of whether URL traffic matches a particular filter involves hashing, false positives potentially, but rarely, occur.
 When false positives occur, "safe" URLs get inadvertently blocked.
 When this interferes with critical applications, inconvenienced users can overwhelm IT with support tickets.